Female Sexuality in Society and Self

 A few years ago, I was told I carry myself with an air of “pious guilt.”

 I am not drawn to a great presence, not pulled to a larger force.
 I do not have faith– I do not necessarily even want to.
 Yet when I act in a way I feel ashamed of, or made impure by, I go to Sunday service and apologize to the floor-to-ceiling wooden cross.
-Whether I am truly ‘sorry,’ or if I seek forgiveness, is still something I question.
+Whether I am truly “sorry” or if I believe in “forgiveness” is still something I question.
+When I was told of this pious guilt I emit, that I must have been devout in my past life, and my instinct is to repent, the juxtaposition of my parents grew daunting.

+Even more confusing, my boyfriend’s family gifted him a box of condoms as a Christmas gift after they found out.
 Who was I meant to resonate with?
 Whose belief system was most accurate with my own opinion of my actions?
+The truth is both and neither.

 The ‘College Experience’

 One of the major reasons the aforementioned boyfriend I dated from 16-18 ended things the summer after graduation was for the “college experience.”
 Both in fear of and hope for it.
+While he stayed in our hometown, I moved two hours away to start University.

 Weekends consist of parties where, under the influence of seltzers, blaring music, and flashing lights, one succumbs to the touch of another.
-Sweating on the dance floor, your back pressed to two people kissing who met seconds prior, the stranger making their way toward you appears pleasing in the haze.
+Sweating on the dance floor, your back pressed to two people kissing who met seconds prior, the stranger making their way toward you appears angelic in the haze.
+It is when that haze dissipates, and a body is turned away from you beneath skewed sheets, that the burning of guilt settles low.

 Quote, Morals, Unquote